webdiscus/html-bundler-webpack-plugin/README.md

 ```

 The `[name]` is the base filename of a loaded style.
-For example, if source file is `styles.scss`, then output filename will be `assets/css/styles.1234abcd.css`.\
+For example, if source file is `style.scss`, then output filename will be `css/style.1234abcd.css`.\
 If you want to have a different output filename, you can use the `filename` options as the [function](https://webpack.js.org/configuration/output/#outputfilename).

 > **Warning**